PwC Verbal Reasoning Test

 Candidates are then invited to attend an assessment centre, during which they will undergo further reasoning tests, a written communication exercise and a group or individual exercise.
 At this stage, candidates are required to produce an original government issued photo identification such as a driving licence or passport.

 The final interview is more in-depth than the previous interview and will be conducted by partner or director from the applicants chosen area.
 Successful applicants at stage 4 will be made an offer of employment or a place on a graduate programme with PwC.

-Our verbal practice test pack is suitable for preparing for the PwC verbal reasoning exercise.
+Our verbal reasoning practice test pack is suitable for preparing for the PwC verbal reasoning test.

 Excellent variety of practice tests ranging in difficulty levels.
 Really helped me feel prepared for, and pass, my actual online tests.